gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 ### Test cases

-Part of the workflow is to aggregate and execute pre-commit test cases which accompany patches, cumulatively for every new patch.
-This guarantees that tests which are working till the present are not broken with the new patch.
+Part of the workflow is to aggregate and execute pre-commit test cases that accompany patches, cumulatively for every new patch.
+This guarantees that tests that are working till the present are not broken with the new patch.
 This is so that code changes and accompanying test cases are reviewed together.